T

 Local etiquette

-• Tipping is not customary but is appreciated for excellent service.
+• Tipping is not customary but is appreciated for exceptional service.

-• Reservations are generally not needed for casual eateries, but recommended for popular restaurants during peak hours.
+• Reservations are generally not needed for street food or casual restaurants, but recommended for popular sit-down places during peak hours.

 Plan the rest of your Hội An trip